-Customer inter- action We conduct ongoing quantitative studies where we monitor our customers' experiences of their interaction with us, wher- ever they choose to interact with us - via our digital contact interfaces (the website, app), via our digital store, via our Cus- tomer Services, via our agents, when they receive their home deliveries, and at our drinks auctions.
-This aim is to obtain a more in-depth picture of their experiences, to identify gaps Sustainable enterprise Owner dialogues, meetings with representatives of the Min- istry of Health & Social Affairs and the Ministry of Enterprise & Innovation, Annual General Meeting.
-Dialogues during the year have addressed sustainability work in the supply chain, including South Africa, human rights work and Human Rights Due Diligence, and the Drinks Industry's joint initiative to reduce climate impact.
-Developing with the customer between their expectations and our perceived performance, and to enable us to identify new developmental areas.
-We are continuously testing new solutions in the physical and/ or digital environment where we can rapidly obtain customers' reactions.
+Customer inter- action We conduct ongoing quantitative studies where we monitor our customers' experiences of their interaction with us, wherever they choose to interact with us - via our digital contact interfaces (the website, app), via our digital store, via our Customer Services, via our agents, when they receive their home deliveries, and at our drinks auctions.
+This aim is to obtain a more in-depth picture of their experiences, to identify gaps between their expectations and our perceived performance, and to enable us to identify new developmental areas.
+Employees Sustaina enterpris Skills and Developing with the customer We are continuously testing new solutions in the physical and/ or digital environment where we can rapidly obtain customers' reactions.
 These reactions then form the basis for our further development work.
-Examples from 2019 include trials of "digital alarm clocks" in a couple of stores in order to facilitate Employees Skills and development Ongoing "Focus" discussions with employees.
-These are the managers' and employees' most important tool for jointly set- ting goals, talking about expectations, and developing both employees and the operations.
-The goals are followed up on and revised continuously in the day-to-day operations.
-If we are to impress our customers, it is vital that we continuously develop both ourselves and our skills.
-Our sustainability the handover of ordered items, the fact that ordering from our entire range for collection in-store or for home delivery is now possible in several parts of Sweden, and new functionalities and new ways of passing on knowledge that are being beta tested In our new online store.
-We conduct an online sustainability dialogue with the public Performance terms Work with Good Leadership and Agerus employee surveys.
-Systembolaget's annual Agerus dialogue is carried out every autumn in working groups.
-The dialogue is based on the re- sults of the survey carried out within the group, where every- one is asked to answer a number of questions posed in an online questionnaire.
-The dialogue helps us identify measures work every year, during which we examine how they view different elements of our sustainability work, based on know-how, performance, and how important they think it is. that we can use to generate optimum conditions for achievir our goal of "Helping ensure that our customers are proud of Systembolaget".
+Examples from 2019 include trials of "digital alarm clocks" in a couple of stores in order to facilitate the handover of ordered items, the fact that ordering from our entire range for collection in-store or for home delivery is now possible in several parts of Sweden, and new functionalities and new ways of passing on knowledge that are being beta tested In our new online store.
+Performs Our sustainability work We conduct an online sustainability dialogue with the public every year, during which we examine how they view different elements of our sustainability work, based on know-how, performance, and how important they think it is.
 The results form the basis for both our materiality analysis and our strategy and communication work.
 This year's dialogue was conducted with 2,000 randomly selected individuals aged 18 and above.
-Discrimination, harassment, and bullying An addition was made to the annual employee survey in the autumn of 2018 with regard to the Swedish Discrimination Act and the Swedish Work Environment Act.
-The aim is to map incidences of discrimination, harassment and bullying, and employees' perceptions of the psychosocial climate in the The social mandate Owner dialogue and Annual General Meeting.
-We have an ongo- ing dialogue with our owners to ensure that we live up to their expectations and requirements.
+Discrimi harassm bullying Owners The social mandate Owner dialogue and Annual General Meeting.
+We have an ongoing dialogue with our owners to ensure that we live up to their expectations and requirements.
 Areas discussed during the year include the work of the Board, operational monitoring and follow-up work, the Annual General Meeting, and monitoring of key performance indicators, mandate goals, financial goals, and the strategic goals for sustainable enterprise.
-Systembolaget's digitisation agenda, the home delivery service, and other issues of relevance to the company have also been discussed. workplace.
-The results are reported and analysed at an overall level and any deficiencies detected will result in targeted measures being planned.
-The survey was developed this year so that each unit/store receives its own, individual results.
-Managers shall, in conjunction with allegations of discrimina- tion, harassment or bullying, proven or otherwise, and in or- der to maintain anonymity, publish details of Systembolaget's rules and routines in relation thereto and of what to do and how to act if an employee feels vulnerable.
+Systembolaget's digitisation agenda, the home delivery service, and other issues of relevance to the company have also been discussed.
 Strategic goals Owner dialogue and Annual General Meeting.
 A new strategic goal regarding diversity was introduced in 2019.
-It is followed up through the new strategic key performance indicator, per- centage of employees with a foreign background.
+It is followed up through the new strategic key performance indicator, percentage of employees with a foreign background.